Peter A. Allard (1946-2022) was a Canadian lawyer, businessman, and philanthropist.

 Peter A. Allard, Q.C. graduated from UBC with a B.A. in History in 1968, and a LL.B.
 Degree in 1971.
 After graduation, Mr. Allard practiced law and participated in various business enterprises.
 In 1993, he established the Highbury Foundation, which has assisted medical communities in British Columbia and Alberta with support for research and the purchase of medical equipment.
 The Highbury Foundation has also made significant donations to colleges and universities across Western Canada for scholarships and building needs.

-Mr. Allard has focused his medical philanthropy on biomedical research and the development of vaccines for cancer, hepatitis B and C, and HIV/AIDS.
-Internationally, Mr. Allard has worked to protect wildlife habitats, biodiversity and human rights while promoting stronger environmental standards and education.
+Mr. Allard focused his medical philanthropy on biomedical research and the development of vaccines for cancer, hepatitis B and C, and HIV/AIDS.
+Internationally, Mr. Allard worked to protect wildlife habitats, biodiversity, anti-corruption and human rights while promoting stronger environmental standards and education.

 In 2011, Mr. Allard donated CAD $11.86 million to UBC’s Faculty of Law.
 This gift included funding for the Allard Prize.
 The Allard Prize was launched in 2012 and became independent of the Peter A. Allard School of Law at the University of British Columbia on June 21, 2019.
 Mr. Allard’s gift also served to recognize the Allard family’s close connection with the Faculty.
 Mr. Allard’s twin brother Chuck and his niece Wendy King are also graduates of UBC Law.